 - Average number of eggs per gram of soil in outdoor swine pastures, before biofumigation treatment with brassica crops.

-In 2021 Alluvial Farms will construct a 400 cubic yard thermophilic composting facility, and transition from aerated windrow composting to static aerated pile composting within the facility.
-High temperatures generated during composting are predicted to inactivate or destroy parasite eggs.
+In 2021 Alluvial Farms completed construction of a 400 cubic yard thermophilic composting facility.
+With this we transitioned from aerated windrow composting to static aerated pile composting within the facility.
+High temperatures generated during composting are predicted to inactivate or destroy parasite eggs, and have been shown to do so within the results of the Rodale research.
 Samples of bedded pack will be collected and tested for parasite presence before composting and weekly for four weeks during static aerated pile composting.
 Protocols from Rodale Institute’s compost research program will be followed when undertaking this study, including tracking temperatures in an attempt to show at what temperature the majority of parasite eggs are killed.